-As my regular readers know, I also am looking forward to bringing home a Scottie puppy in early February.
+As my regular readers know, I also am Preparing for a Puppy to bring home in early February.
 He was actually born on the anniversary of my beloved Fibber MacGee’s passing in 2019.
 How sweet is that?
 I’m taking that as a positive sign that he was well worth the long wait.
 I hope you won’t mind the likely deluge of puppy photos and update to come in 2021!

 I regularly participate in: Metamorphous Monday, Turn About Tuesday, Centerpiece Wednesday, Whimsical Home Projects, In Link Party, Share Your Style, Tablescape Thursday, Thursday Favorite Things, Crafty Creators, Fabulous Friday, Saturday Sparks, Happiness is Homemade, and Love Your Creativity.